AppleGamer22/stalk/README.md

 `stalk` is a cross-platform CLI utility for file-watching.

 ## Why This Name?
-The program's functionality and name are inspired by [macOS's `caffeinate`](https://github.com/apple-oss-distributions/PowerManagement/blob/main/caffeinate) utility that prevents the system from entering sleep mode.

 This name is simply a stupid ~~pun~~, therefore **I do not condone and do not promote stalking** (excluding stalking fictional individuals for the purposes of a [CTF](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) challenge).

 ## Installation